Cork Premier Intermediate Hurling Championship

 The Cork Premier Intermediate Hurling Championship (known for sponsorship reasons as the Co-Op Superstores Cork Premier Intermediate Hurling Championship and abbreviated to the Cork PIHC) is an annual hurling competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking intermediate clubs in the county of Cork in Ireland.
 It is the third tier overall in the entire Cork hurling championship system.

 The Cork Premier Intermediate Championship was introduced in 2004 following a split in the existing Cork Intermediate Hurling Championship.
 At the time of its creation it was the second tier of Cork hurling.

 In its soon-to-be introduced format, the Cork Premier Intermediate Championship will begin in April.
 The 12 participating club teams will be drawn into three groups of four teams and play each other in a round-robin system.
 The three group winners and the three runners-up proceed to the knockout phase that culminates with the final match at Páirc Uí Rinn in October.
 The winner of the Cork Premier Intermediate Championship, as well as being presented with the Séamus Long Cup, qualifies for the subsequent Munster Club Championship.

-The competition has been won by 17 teams.
-Ballinhassig, Blarney and Courcey Rovers are the only teams to have won the tournament on more than one occasion.
-Inniscarra are the current holders beating Castlemartyr by 3-12 to 1-17 in the 2022 final.
+The competition has been won by 18 teams.
+Ballinhassig is the most successful team in the tournament's history, having won it three times.
+Ballinhassig are also the title-holders, beating Ballincollig by 2-22 to 1-19 in the 2025 final.